sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_feature_engineering.rst

 DateTimeFieldExtract
 ====================

-Below is the sample workflow which contains ``DateTimeFieldExtract`` processor in Fire Insights.
+Below is the sample workflow which contains DateTimeFieldExtract processor in Fire Insights.

-It reads a simple Calendar Dataset with a Date Column & uses ``DateTimeFieldExtract`` processor to create New DataFrame by extracting Date & Time field and print the result.
+It reads a simple Calendar Dataset with a Date Column & uses DateTimeFieldExtract processor to create New DataFrame by extracting Date & Time field and print the result.

 .. figure:: ../../_assets/ml_userguide/datetime_field.PNG
    :alt: ml_userguide
-   :width: 60%
+   :width: 75%

 **DateTimeFieldExtract Processor Configuration**

 .. figure:: ../../_assets/ml_userguide/datetime_configuration.PNG
    :alt: ml_userguide
-   :width: 90%
+   :width: 75%

 **Output result of ``DateTimeFieldExtract`` processor**

 .. figure:: ../../_assets/ml_userguide/datetime_output_result.PNG
    :alt: ml_userguide
-   :width: 90%
+   :width: 75%

 MovingWindowFunctions
 ========================

-Below is the sample workflows which contains ``MovingWindowFunctions`` processor in Fire Insights.
+Below is the sample workflows which contains MovingWindowFunctions processor in Fire Insights.

 It reads the store item dataset, concatenate the input column, cast specified column to new data type, use MovingWindowFunctions processor which calculates the moving value of selected function of input column and print the result.

 .. figure:: ../../_assets/ml_userguide/windowsfn.PNG
    :alt: ml_userguide
-   :width: 90%
+   :width: 75%

 **MovingWindowFunctions processor Configuration**